katlheenkrautz/apiautomation/README.md

-# Proyecto Urban Grocers
+# Urban Grocers Project – API Test Automation
-## Descripción
-Este proyecto automatiza las pruebas para la creación de kits de productos en la aplicación Urban Grocers utilizando Python y la librería `pytest` para las pruebas.
-El flujo de trabajo incluye la creación de un usuario, la obtención de un token de autenticación y la creación de un kit de productos, validando tanto las pruebas positivas como negativas.

-## Estructura del Proyecto
+## Description

-- `configuration.py`: Almacena las URLs y rutas de solicitud.
-- `data.py`: Contiene los cuerpos de las solicitudes POST.
-- `sender_stand_request.py`: Contiene las funciones para enviar solicitudes.
-- `create_kit_name_kit_test.py`: Contiene las pruebas automatizadas.
-- `README.md`: Documentacion del proyecto
-- `.gitignore`: Ignora archivos innecesarios.

-## Ejecución de las Pruebas
-1. Clona el repositorio.
+This project automates API testing for creating personalized product kits in the Urban Grocers application using Python and the pytest framework.
+The workflow includes:
+- Creating a new user
+- Retrieving an authentication token
+- Creating a custom product kit

+The tests cover both positive and negative cases, verifying the server's response to different formats and sizes of the name field.

+## Project Structure
+- configuration.py: Stores base URLs and API routes.
+- data.py: Contains request payloads for POST methods.
+- sender_stand_request.py: Functions for sending HTTP requests.
+- create_kit_name_kit_test.py: Automated test cases.
+- README.md: Project documentation.
+- .gitignore: Specifies files and folders to exclude from version control.

+## How to Clone This Repository
+Open your terminal and run:
+- gh repo clone katlheenkrautz/apiautomation
+Make sure you have GitHub CLI installed to use the gh repo clone command.
+You can also use git clone if you prefer.

+## Running the Tests
+1. Clone the repository (see instructions above).
-2. Instala las dependencias: `pip install -r requirements.txt`.
+2. Install the dependencies: pip install -r requirements.txt
-3. Ejecuta las pruebas: `pytest create_kit_name_kit_test.py -v`.
+3. Run the tests: pytest create_kit_name_kit_test.py -v

-## Tecnologías Utilizadas
+## Technologies Used
-- **Python**: Lenguaje de programación principal.
+- **Python**: Main programming language.
-- **Pytest**: Framework para la ejecución de pruebas.
+- **Pytest**: Test Framework.
-- **Requests**: Librería para enviar solicitudes HTTP.
+- **Requests**: Library for sending HTTP requests.